AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                         <p>The requirements document states that the PSML document will contain the organisation the pharmacist is representing at the
 time of document authoring.
 The profile has this as optional.</p>
                         <p>The requirements document states if the PSML document contains the primary healthcare provider then the
 name of the primary healthcare provider organisation is mandatory.
-The profile allows requires either a name or an identifier - it does not mandate name.</p>
+The profile requires either a name or an identifier - it does not mandate name.</p>
                         <p>These parts of the requirement are best enforced in a conformance profile.</p>
                      </td>
                  </tr>